 Conference presentations in the field of education generally do not require a formal paper.
 In order for a faculty member to appear on the conference program as a presenter, materials submitted to the conference selection panel include a brief abstract or description, goals of the presentation, a general outline, and a description of the presentation process.
 Emphasis is placed on interaction between the presenter and the audience as well as on the effectiveness of communication.
-A brief description of the presentations that require a paper, presentations at most education conferences would be excluded.
+A brief description of the presentation is included in the conference program.
+If research credit were limited to conference presentations that require a paper, presentations at most education conferences would be excluded.
 A presentation at an education conference that meets the description in this Item receives the same number of units of scholarship as a conference paper in other disciplines.